 - Make practicing coping skills fun.
 Many of the coping skills we’re suggesting are things kids already enjoy doing, so make the most of them!

 Learning how to manage stress and deal with life’s ups and downs is a process that continues throughout our entire lives.
-During the current pandemic, it is especially important to maintain routines, such as staying socially connected to others, practicing healthy habits, and limiting exposure to news and media.
+During the current pandemic, it is especially important to maintain basic routines, such as staying socially connected to others, practicing healthy habits, and limiting exposure to news and media.

 Below are some additional ways to help you and your kids cope.